maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide16.png)

 You are approaching the moment of first impression.
 You usually want to see it work before you see it fail, or you don’t understand and appreciate the way it fails to communicate the fail properly.
 What is the first thing you will do?
+Both as a high level idea, and as a specific idea - what would you try first and why?
 Would you frame your start as a charter, a constraint or as an intent?
 Or maybe you have your own style of framing your testing that we did not talk about here?

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide17.png)